DevCycleHQ/devcycle-docs/docs/best-practices/effectively-organizing-feature-flags.md

 As for variables, you can add a description from the Variable Dashboard.
 Click “View Info” on the variable you’d like to add a description for and edit the Description box.

-## Feature Grouping using Variables - Using DevCycle for Better Organization
+## Feature Grouping using Variables

 As developers get in the groove of developing with Feature Flags, more and more flags are created.
 It won’t be long before hundreds or even thousands of flags are in use.
 Oftentimes, several of those flags may pertain to the same feature but are not categorized as such.
 Take into consideration our Premium Users example from earlier.
 Let’s say we would like to add a page for our button to link towards.
 On another feature management platform, we would have to create a completely new flag on the dashboard.
 Any other new aspect of the page would be another additional flag.
 Eventually, we’d have several loose flags, cluttering our workspace!